Applying To Law School

 Like most applicants, you'll need to submit more than 1 letter of recommendation.
 If you select 2 or 3 professors to write recommendation letters, each will obviously comment on your academic accomplishments in their respective classes.
 Beyond that, however, you may want to coordinate what else they say by suggesting that each highlights different themes, accomplishments, or hardships you've overcome in your life.
 In that way, you can be sure that each major positive in your application is highlighted by a recommender and that they do not spend significant time essentially duplicating their efforts on your behalf by highlighting the same thing.

-If you're applying to law school immediately after college or within 2-3 years of graduating, then the very best recommendation letter writers are college professors who know you well academically, personally, and are themselves impressive individuals.
+If you’re applying to law school immediately after college or within 2-3 years of graduating, then the very best recommendation letter writers are college professors who know you well academically and personally, and who are themselves impressive individuals.

 Beyond a college professor's recommendation letter, though, it certainly makes sense to include a work-related recommendation letter from a boss with whom you've developed a significant working relationship.
 The hallmark of an effective work-related letter is a close working relationship with a supervisor for a period of at least a year, during which time you've produced significant analytical, written work-product that has been used in a professional setting.
 Maybe you performed high-level market research at a financial services firm, and your work-product formed the basis of presentations your boss made to secure client business.
 Or maybe you analyzed reports for a non-profit and synthesized this into a 20-page report on the state of academic and interest-group research on climate change that your boss used to prepare for industry panel discussions.
 These kinds of close work relationships and work-product allow a boss to write a letter that goes well beyond commending your ability to show up at work on time.